 In 2011 from my home, I started the YouTube video series, “365 Days of Clay Cups” sharing my adventures as I learned to throw on the pottery wheel.
 From January 1st to December 31, 2011, I proceeded to throw and video blog, 1 cup per day for the entire year.
 (Watch Video Series).

-Beauty to me is “Perfectly Imperfect”…The love of a perfect form inter-mingled with different organic imperfections, are what I hope to convey throughout my work.
-We as people are all “brokenly beautiful”.
+Beauty to me is “Perfectly Imperfect”…The love of a perfect form inter-mingled with different organic imperfections are what I hope to convey whether it’s handbuilt or wheel thrown.
+We as people are all “brokenly beautiful”, not a single one of us comes through life without challenges as they help us grow.
 I enjoy making the connections of healing through clay, because I believe God allowed me to physically and emotionally heal through this hobby.
-Past imperfections may leave scars, but can be healed into something more beautiful!
+Past imperfections may leave scars, but can be transformed into something stronger and more beautiful!

 Since I was inspired through clay, I hope to create pieces that uplift the spirit in whatever way someone may find encouragement.
 What’s new in my small online shop?